-Note that an individual who previously declared to have eligible immigration status may not change his or her declaration for the purpose of avoiding compliance with the SSN disclosure and documentation requirements or penalties associated with noncompliance with these requirements.
+Note that an individual who previously declared to have eligible immigration status may not change their declaration for the purpose of avoiding compliance with the SSN disclosure and documentation requirements or penalties associated with noncompliance with these requirements.
 Nor may the head of household opt to remove a household member from the family composition for this purpose.

-The CCHA must accept the following documentation as acceptable evidence of the social security number:
+The PHA must accept the following documentation as acceptable evidence of the social security number: